Osteoporosis And The Best Solutions

 Talk to your doctor about the use of bio-identical hormones such as testosterone, estrogen and progesterone, especially if you have had an early menopause, or if your blood levels of testosterone are very low.

 The class of drugs known as Bisphosphonates is the most commonly used type of drug and is most popular with medical doctors.
-Bisphosphonate drugs work by stopping bone turn over – in other words they stop the breakdown and building of bone.
-I have never felt comfortable prescribing this class of drugs because Bisphosphonates can have irreversible side effects such as necrosis (death) of the jaw bone and atypical fractures which do not heal well.
+Bisphosphonate drugs work by stopping bone turn over – in other words, they stop the breakdown and building of bone.
+I have never felt comfortable prescribing this class of drugs because Bisphosphonates can have irreversible side effects such as necrosis (death) of the jaw bone, as well as atypical fractures which do not heal well.
 It is generally accepted, but not always adhered to, that Bisphosphonate drugs should only be taken for a maximum of 5 years to avoid such awful side effects.
+Bisphosphonates are also given by injection.

 Many people cannot tolerate the prescription drugs commonly used to prevent bone fractures, or they are too nervous about side effects like digestive upset and/or jaw bone disintegration caused by drugs known as the bisphosphonates (e.g. Fosamax, Actonel, etc.).